Unconditional

 If only the people around us tried to live life as we do.
 If only that stupid jerk who cut us off on the road would be nice and considerate, like we try to be.
 If only that inconsiderate heel didn’t speak so harshly to us.
 Why are people so terrible?
 Why don’t people on the road/school/meeting/church act like we do?
 Why?
 WHY?!

-Amy is a good person.
-She works harder than anyone she knows—selling plants online, forcing smiles constantly, trying to support her artist husband and troubled daughter.
-People tell her how calm she always is, how together her life seems to be.
-But Amy knows the truth: Try as she might, she’s barely holding it together.
+Amy was a good person, too.
+She also worked harder than anyone she knew—selling plants online, forcing smiles constantly, trying to support her artist husband and troubled daughter.
+But try as she might, she was barely holding it together.

-Danny still has bills to pay and parents to bring to America.
-Amy still has a family to care for and a business to nurse.
-But those worthy elements are slowly receding into something more primal: Each wants to make the other’s life an abject misery.
+Danny still had bills to pay and parents to bring to America.
+Amy still had a family to care for and a business to nurse.
+But those worthy elements were slowly receding into something more primal: Each wanted to make the other’s life an abject misery.

 But deep down, they’re still good people, right?

 Beef might be one of the saddest, strangest comedies you’ll ever see.
-Danny and Amy indeed have a beef with each other.
+Danny and Amy indeed have a beef with each other—as do Ashley and Joshua.
 And as this Netflix miniseries trundles on, more and more people within their respective spheres will be touched, tarnished and traumatized.

 The same might be said for the viewer.